QTPOC at Ohio State

 You Good Man? – Undergraduate: a support/process group for Black people (inclusive of the African diaspora) who are male identified to discuss topics and issues of masculinity and how assumptions and expectations impact Black lived experiences.

-Affinity Groups for LGBTQ People
+LGBTQ Affinity Groups

 -